 What Is Aggregatibacter Actinomycetemcomitans?

-AA is a species of rod-shaped bacteria with several virulent factors, meaning that the bacteria have characteristics that can harm your dental health, as an article in the Journal of Clinical and Diagnostic Research (JCDR) describes.
+AA is a species of rod-shaped bacteria with several virulence factors, meaning that the bacteria have characteristics that can harm your dental health, as an article in the Journal of Clinical and Diagnostic Research (JCDR) describes.
 In a healthy mouth, the balance of different bacteria keeps AA in check.
 However, when AA is given the opportunity to grow, there is a higher risk of developing gum disease.
 Specifically, these bacteria have the ability to invade and destroy the gum tissues and suppress the immune system.

 Relationship Between AA and Localized Juvenile Periodontitis